dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 With the project up and running 🎉.
 We are ready to make some changes to the project.
 How long did you take to get familiar with a new project last time?

-Continue Copilot Chat in UI, with `WORKSHOP.md` selected, ask a few questions about Activity 1:
+Continue Copilot Chat in GitHub, with `WORKSHOP.md` selected, ask a few questions about Activity 1:

 - [ ] In Section Workshop's Different Developer Activities, summarise Activity 1 in bullet points?
 - [ ] In Section Workshop's Different Developer Activities, Activity 1, summarise the fix / requirement for Activity 1 in bullet points?